|MS Adriatic Sun||06 Oct 2018||£1,429|

 Day 1: Fly UK » Dubrovnik

 You'll arrive at the airport to take your flight to this historic walled city.
-On arrival, you will be escorted to the harbour where the superb four-star MV Corona awaits.
+On arrival, you will be escorted to the harbour where your superb four-star yacht cruiser awaits.
 The captain and crew will welcome you aboard and help you settle into your comfortable, well-equipped cabin.
 For the rest of the day it's time to relax and get to know your fellow passengers – there are just thirty-eight of you in total!
 Perhaps you'll catch some 'rays' on the Sun deck or take a stroll ashore.
 It'll soon be time for dinner and the ship's restaurant awaits.
 After dinner, why not take a stroll around Dubrovnik, or enjoy a digestif in a local bar?

 Day 2: The Elaphite Islands - Mljet

 As you rise refreshed in the morning and enjoy a leisurely breakfast, you'll be so glad you chose this holiday.
-The MV Corona, our home for the next week and every inch the private yacht, slips out of the harbour and out to sea.
+The MV Corona or MS Adriatic Sun, your home for the next week and every inch the private yacht, slips out of the harbour and out to sea.
 Dubrovnik soon fades into the distance – but we will be back for a more in-depth visit later.
-It is impossible for large cruise liners to visit the charming and almost deserted hamlets accessible to the MV Corona.
+It is impossible for large cruise liners to visit the charming and almost deserted hamlets accessible to your ship.
 The Dalmatian coastline is legendary: one of Europe's most dramatic, extending for hundreds of miles, where steep limestone cliffs plunge into sapphire-blue waters.
 The mirror-like Adriatic is studded with countless islands, some tiny, some large, some inhabited, some not.
 We arrive at Mljet, one of the most seductive of such islands, where the hillsides are clad in a green carpet of lush pine forests bringing that instantly recognisable Mediterranean aroma to the air.
 Nestling in picturesque coves are medieval fishing villages, refreshingly free from tasteless development, where the alleyways are simply pebbles set into the earth and overhead shutters sway precariously in the warm, gentle breezes.
 Life here continues much as it has for centuries.
 We go ashore to the tiny islet of St Mary's and visit the 12th century former Benedictine monastery.
 With its colourful walls and altar carved from local stone you will already feel a long way from home.
 Gaze around you during dinner at one of the hospitable local restaurants and absorb the ambience.
 It's easy to see why legend has it that the Greek hero Ulysses came here to contemplate!

 Day 3: Mljet - Hvar